Joe Garten

-Joseph W. Garten (born August 13, 1968) is an American former professional football player who was an offensive lineman in the Canadian Football League (CFL) and World League of American Football (WLAF).
+Joseph W. Garten (born August 13, 1968) is an American former professional football guard in the Canadian Football League (CFL) and World League of American Football (WLAF).
 He played college football for the Colorado Buffaloes, where he was a two-time consensus All-American.
-He played professionally for the Las Vegas Posse and San Antonio Texans of the CFL, and the Barcelona Dragons and Frankfurt Galaxy of the WLAF.
+He then played for the Las Vegas Posse and San Antonio Texans of the CFL, and the Barcelona Dragons and Frankfurt Galaxy of the WLAF.

 Professional career

-Garten was selected by the Green Bay Packers in the sixth round (164th pick overall) of the 1991 NFL Draft.
+Garten was selected by the Green Bay Packers in the sixth round (164th pick overall) of the 1991 NFL draft.